-- casinos

 - bingo premises

-- betting premises(including tracks)
+- betting premises (including tracks)

 - adult gaming centres

 - family entertainment centres

 - clubs

 - pubs and other alcohol licensed premises

 - travelling fairs

 A machine is not a gaming machine if the winning of a prize is determined purely by the player's skill.
-However, any element of 'chance' imparted by the action of the machine would cause it to be a gaming machine.
+However, any element of "chance" imparted by the action of the machine would cause it to be a gaming machine.

-The Council will, where appropriate, seek to encourage premises licence and permit holders to adopt and adhere to any codes of practice which may be introduced by the amusement trade industry from time to time.
+The Licensing Authority will, where appropriate, seek to encourage premises licence holders to adopt and adhere to any codes of practice which may be introduced by the amusement trade industry from time to time.

-The Council will treat every application for a permit on its own merits, regardless of the number of machines applied for.
-Applicants for permits in respect of alcohol licensed premises may, where the number of machines applied for is 3 or more, be asked to provide additional information, for example in the form of a plan, in order to satisfy the Council that the premises are suitable for the purpose and will not result in the 'primary' use of the premises being changed to one of gambling.
+The Licensing Authority will treat every application for a permit on its own merits, regardless of the number of machines applied for.
+Applicants for permits in respect of alcohol licensed premises may, where the number of machines applied for is 3 or more, be asked to be provide additional information, for example in the forms of a plan, in order to satisfy the Licensing Authority that the premises are suitable for the purpose and will not result in the "primary" use of the premises being changed to one of gambling.

-The Gambling Commission have introduced a Code of practice for gaming machines in clubs and premises with an alcohol licence which can be accessed by the Commission's website:
+The Gambling Commission have introduced a Code of Practice for gaming machines in clubs and premises with an alcohol licence which can be accessed by the Commission's website www.gamblingcommission.gov.uk

-www.Gamblingcommission.gov.uk

-The code includes sections relating to -
+The code includes sections relating to:

 - the location and operation of machines

 - access to gambling by children

-- a good practice guide for permit-holders
+- a good practice guide for permit holders

-For general information about the issue of permits to relevant premises, including alcohol licensed premises, please direct your enquiries to the Licensing Team by telephone to (0121) 569 6744 or by e mail to:
+For general information about the issue of permits to relevant premises, including alcohol licensed premises, please direct your enquiries to the Licensing Team by telephone 0121 569 6744 or by email to licensing_team@sandwell.gov.uk

-Licensing Team@sandwell.gov.uk